My Fair Lady (film): Dubbing

-Hepburn's singing was judged inadequate, and she was dubbed by Marni Nixon, who sang all songs except "Just You Wait", in which Hepburn's voice was preserved during the harsh-toned chorus, with Nixon on the melodic bridge section.
+During the autumn 1963 filming, the New York Times announced that "Miss Hepburn has a vocal coach and will do her own singing; the high notes may be dubbed."
+Hepburn's singing, however, was judged inadequate, and she was dubbed by Marni Nixon, who sang all songs except "Just You Wait", in which Hepburn's voice was preserved during the harsh-toned chorus, with Nixon on the melodic bridge section.
 Hepburn sang the brief reprise of the song in tears.
 Some of Hepburn's original vocal performances were released in the 1990s.
 Less well known is the fact that Jeremy Brett's songs (as Freddy) were dubbed by Bill Shirley.

 Harrison declined to prerecord his musical numbers, explaining that he had never talked his way through the songs the same way twice and thus could not convincingly lip-sync to a playback recording during filming (according to Jack L. Warner, dubbing had been commonplace for years, stating, "We even dubbed Rin Tin Tin.").
-George Groves equipped Harrison with a wireless microphone, the first such use during filming of a motion picture.
+George Groves equipped Harrison with a wireless microphone hidden in the knot of his necktie, the first such use during filming of a motion picture.
 The sound department earned an Academy Award for its efforts.